mcagov/beacons/docs/adr/0001-2021-02-19-frontend-form-validation.md

 ## Context

-The problem domain requires validation of beacon data prior to a) the user progressing through a multi-stage form b) submitting the data to the backend service.
+The problem domain requires validation of beacon data prior to:

+- the user progressing through a multi-stage form;
+- submitting the data to the backend service.

 With potentially many pages allowing the user to enter data, we needed a reusable pattern to validate form submissions in a similar way on each page and before submission to the backend service.